velopaymentsapi/velo-node/docs/PayeesApi.md

 let apiInstance = new VeloPayments.PayeesApi();
 let payorId = "payorId_example"; // String | The account owner Payor ID
 let opts = {
-  'watchlistStatus': new VeloPayments.WatchlistStatusV3(), // WatchlistStatusV3 | The watchlistStatus of the payees.
+  'watchlistStatus': "watchlistStatus_example", // String | The watchlistStatus of the payees.
-  'disabled': true, // Boolean | Payee disabled 'onboardedStatus': new VeloPayments.OnboardedStatusV4(), // OnboardedStatusV4 | The onboarded status of the payees.
+  'disabled': true, // Boolean | Payee disabled 'onboardedStatus': "onboardedStatus_example", // String | The onboarded status of the payees.
   'email': bob@example.com, // String | Email address
   'displayName': Bob Smith, // String | The display name of the payees.
   'remoteId': remoteId123, // String | The remote id of the payees.
-  'payeeType': new VeloPayments.PayeeType2(), // PayeeType2 | The onboarded status of the payees.
+  'payeeType': "payeeType_example", // String | The onboarded status of the payees.
-  'payeeCountry': US, // String | The country of the payee - 2 letter ISO 3166-1 country code (upper case) 'ofacStatus': new VeloPayments.OfacStatusV4(), // OfacStatusV4 | The ofacStatus of the payees.
+  'payeeCountry': US, // String | The country of the payee - 2 letter ISO 3166-1 country code (upper case) 'ofacStatus': "ofacStatus_example", // String | The ofacStatus of the payees.
   'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25, // Number | Page size.
 Default is 25.
 Max allowable is 100.
   'sort': displayName:asc // String | List of sort fields (e.g. ?sort=onboardedStatus:asc,name:asc) Default is name:asc 'name' is treated as company name for companies - last name + ',' + firstName for individuals The supported sort fields are - payeeId, displayName, payoutStatus, onboardedStatus.